-Portland police kill carjacking suspect at homeless shelter
+Portland police fatally shoot carjacking suspect at homeless shelter

 Portland police followed a carjacking suspect to a homeless shelter, where they shot him to death.
 It’s unclear at this point if the man was armed.

-PORTLAND (AP) — A Portland police pursuit of a carjacking suspect ended with officers fatally shooting the man inside a homeless shelter, but authorities said Sunday it was unclear if he was armed at the time.
+Video of the shooting has surfaced, showing several armed officers confronting the man and shots being fired.

+PORTLAND — Portland’s police chief cautioned the public Sunday to reserve judgment after a video purportedly showing several officers fatally firing on a carjacking suspect at a homeless shelter made its way online.

+Chief Danielle Outlaw said in a statement that she was aware of a graphic video taken of the incident and posted on social media, and asked the public to “please be reminded that deadly force investigations are extremely complex and take time.”

-While responding to a report of a crash Saturday night, Portland officers learned that a car involved had been stolen in a carjacking earlier in the day, said police spokesman Sgt.
-Chris Burley.
+While responding to a report of a crash Saturday night, Portland officers learned that a car involved had been stolen in a carjacking earlier in the day, police spokesman Sgt.
+Chris Burley said.

 Police found the man they believed to be the driver inside the nearby Cityteam Ministries Portland Shelter in southeast Portland.
 Officers received reports the man might be armed, Burley said.
 But he said it has not yet been determined if he had a weapon at the time of the shooting, The Oregonian/OregonLive reported.